I Want To...

 I live outside of the United States

-Ellen M. Stein, M.D., is an assistant professor of medicine in the Division of Gastroenterology for Johns Hopkins Medicine.
+Ellen M. Stein, M.D., is an associate professor of medicine in the Division of Gastroenterology for Johns Hopkins Medicine.
 Dr. Stein is also the current division director for informatics and the lead Epic physician champion.
 She is board certified in gastroenterology by the American Board of Internal Medicine.

 Dr. Stein has gastroenterology expertise in numerous areas, such as achalasia, Barrett's esophagus, chest pain, colon polyps, constipation, digestive diseases, eosinophilic esophagitis, gastroparesis, heartburn, indigestion, irritable bowel syndrome, nausea, neurogastroenterology, rectal problems, reflux and burning, stomach ulcers and swallowing disorders.